joelgrus/data-science-from-scratch/code-python3/README.md

 print("stuff", 1)
 ```

-This is mostly tedious.
+This was mostly just tedious.
+I should have used 2to3.

 ## tuple unpacking

 <a href="https://www.python.org/dev/peps/pep-3113/">PEP-3113</a> eliminates
-tuple unpacking in certain places.
+tuple unpacking in function parameters.
 In particular, that means that code like

 ```
 key=lambda (a, b): b